Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <a href="/assets/images/hex-ray-challenge/cover.png"><img src="/assets/images/hex-ray-challenge/cover.png"></a>
 </figure>

-Few weeks ago Robert Yates uploaded a [tweet](https://twitter.com/yates82/status/1662440679459500033), in this video a [challenge](https://hex-rays.com/blog/free-madame-de-maintenon-ctf-challenge/) by the company Hex-Rays with [Binary Ninja](https://binary.ninja/) and the plugin [SENinja](https://github.com/borzacchiello/seninja).
-So I thought about doing something similar but this time using [Triton](https://triton-library.github.io/) and after that using [TritonDSE](https://blog.quarkslab.com/introducing-tritondse-a-framework-for-dynamic-symbolic-execution-in-python.html).
-These are two libraries for doing Dynamic Symbolic Execution (DSE).
-Triton is written in C++ and it offers an API in Python for using it in an easy way, TritonDSE is a library written in Python that relies on Triton offering DSE capabilities in an easier way than Triton (also other useful capabilities like program loading).
-For the disassembly and the decompilation I will use [Ghidra](https://ghidra-sre.org/), an open source disassembler/decompiler written in Java released by the NSA.
+A few weeks ago, Robert Yates uploaded a [tweet](https://twitter.com/yates82/status/1662440679459500033) featuring a video solving a challenge by the company Hex-Rays with the use of [Binary Ninja](https://binary.ninja/) and the [SENinja](https://github.com/borzacchiello/seninja) plugin.
+Inspired by this, I decided to embark on a similar journey, but this time using [Triton](https://triton-library.github.io/) and later incorporating [TritonDSE](https://blog.quarkslab.com/introducing-tritondse-a-framework-for-dynamic-symbolic-execution-in-python.html).
+These two libraries provide powerful capabilities for Dynamic Symbolic Execution (DSE).
+Triton, written in C++, offers a Python API that makes it easy to work with.
+TritonDSE, on the other hand, is a Python library built on top of Triton, which provides DSE capabilities in a more accessible manner, along with other useful features such as program loading.
+For the disassembly and decompilation tasks, I will be using [Ghidra](https://ghidra-sre.org/), an open-source disassembler/decompiler written in Java and released by the NSA.

 ## Authors